-Layering is an easy way to add personality and a point of difference to your look, and Alyss Bowan, Byrdie's social media editor, explains that she saves on these items that aren't the focal point of the outfit and buys her black rollneck tops at Primark.
+Layering is an easy way to add personality and a point of difference to your look, and Alyss Bowen, Byrdie's social media editor, explains that she saves on items that aren't the focal point of the outfit, buying her black roll-necks at Primark.

 5. Look At Online Outlet Sites

 6. Set Up Clothes Swap Evenings